 Schools in Mr. Percefull's election district include ECDC Porter; Chouteau, Emerson, Eugene Field, Lee, Park, Remington, Robertson and Mark Twain elementary schools; Clinton Middle School; and Webster High School.

 Mr. Collins was appointed by the Board of Education in July 2012 to fill a vacancy.
 His term will expire in February 2013.

 Schools in Mr. Collins' election district are Burroughs, Kendall-Whittier, McKinley, Mitchell, Owen, Sequoyah and Springdale elementary schools; Carver Middle School; Will Rogers College High and Junior High and Booker T. Washington High School.

 Dr. Turner-Addison was elected to her post in April 2005.
 Her term will expire February 2017.

-Schools in Dr. Turner-Addison’s election district include ECDC Bunche; Academy Central, Anderson, Celia Clinton, Gilcrease, Hamilton, Hawthorne, Jackson, Penn and Whitman elementary schools; Dual Language Program; Monroe Demonstration School; McLain Junior High/7th Grade Academy; Central and McLain high schools.
+Schools in Dr. Turner-Addison’s election district include ECDC Bunche; Academy Central, Anderson, Celia Clinton, Gilcrease, Hamilton, Hawthorne, Jackson, Penn and Whitman elementary schools; Dual Language Program; Central Junior High, Monroe Demonstration School; McLain Junior High/7th Grade Academy; Central and McLain high schools.